raidengreene/raidengreene/README.md

 * 🌍  I'm based in Florence/Decatur
 * ✉️  You can contact me at [raideng002@gmail.com](mailto:raideng002@gmail.com)
-* 🧠  I'm learning Java
+* 🧠  I'm learning a little bit of software development
-* ⚡  early stages of learning Japanese, knowledge in networking and security
+* ⚡  Knowledge in networking, security, cabling, and databases

 ### Skills